 | Additional Resources |

 The Evoluent VerticalMouse C is also equipped with a high-performance four-level sensor.
-The pointer speed can be easily cycled from slowest to fastest using the small button located just behind the scroll wheel.
-LEDs on the shoulder of the mouse indicate the current setting.
+The pointer speed can easily be cycled through the settings from low to high using the small button located just behind the scroll wheel.
+LEDs on the shoulder of the mouse indicate the active setting.

 The Evoluent VerticalMouse C is also available in a Wireless (VMCRW & VMCRWG) version.